mathiasscroccaro/mathiasscroccaro/README.md

 ### Hi, there!
 My name is Mathias Scroccaro Costa :wave:

-I am an electronics engineer with master degree in Internet of Things.
+Working as a Software Engineer, but I'm also Electronics Engineer with master degree in Internet of Things.

 - :snake: I'm currently working at *DevGrid*.
 Through REST APIs written in Python, I surface companies data for risk analysis.